Depletion Method Overview

 You then create the depletion charge based on actual units of usage.
 Thus, if you extract 500 barrels of oil and the unit depletion rate is $5.00 per barrel, then you charge $2,500 to depletion expense.

-The estimated amount of a natural resource that can be recovered will change constantly as you gradually extract assets from a property.
-As you revise your estimates of the remaining amount of extractable natural resource, you should incorporate these estimates into the unit depletion rate for the remaining amount to be extracted.
+The estimated amount of a natural resource that can be recovered will change constantly as assets are gradually extracted from a property.
+As you revise your estimates of the remaining amount of extractable natural resource, incorporate these estimates into the unit depletion rate for the remaining amount to be extracted.
 This is not a retrospective calculation.

 Depletion Method Example